romainrbr/flipchair/GITHUB_CHANGELOG.md

   * Comment regarding estimate bounds on foldable have been added
   * LawnchairWindowManagerProxy have been migrated to Dagger
   * SystemWindowManagerProxy have been left unused
+* [Lawnchair/Iconloaderlib] Update CustomAdaptiveIconDrawable to latest AOSP 13
+* [Iconloaderlib] Reset most of the changes to favour more AOSP 16_r02 code then Lawnchair (need rewrite)
+  * fix icon loaded in monochrome and always monochrome when it is not supposed to

 #### Known Bugs
 * Preview can't show device wallpaper -> (lIxkAYGg)